Advanced Provisioner Device Settings

 The Devices page displays a list of devices assigned to your account.
-You can sort/search by device name to find the model that you want to provision.
+Sort or search by device name to find the model that you want to provision.
 Customize the user experience through device-specific settings.

 - Go to Advanced Provisioner > Devices.